turbo-sim/turboflow/docs/source/tutorials/configuration_options_short.rst

     - `efficiency_tt`
     - `power`

     The scale is simply a nonzero float or integer, and is used to scale the objective function.
-This gives the user to tune the behaviour of the optimization algortihm.
+This gives the user control to tune the behaviour of the optimization algorithm.
     The type must be either `maximize` or `minimize`.
 If the type is `maxmimize`, the sign of the scale changes to ensure that the objective function is in fact maximized.

 .. dropdown:: Constraints
     :animate: fade-in-slide-down

-    The constraints are defined by specifying variable name, value, type and normalize.
+    Each constraint is defined by specifying variable name, value, type and normalize.
 Similar as for objective function, the constraints are fetched from the `results` dictionary that stores all calculated variables, and the variable name must be on the form `key.column`, where `key` is a key in `results`, and `column` is the column header in the DataFrame contained in `results[key]`.
 Here are some example of valid keys:

     - `overall` to access variables such as mass flow rate (`overall.mass_flow_rate`)
     - `geometry` to access geometrical variables such as flaring angle (`geometry.flaring_angle`).
-    - `plane` to access variables such as relative mach number or reynolds number (`plane.Ma_rel` or `plane.Re`)
+    - `plane` to access variables such as relative mach number (`plane.Ma_rel`)
-    - `additional_constraints` to access additional variable such as interspace area ratio (`additional_constraints.interspace_area_ratio`)
+    - `additional_constraints` to access additional variables such as interspace area ratio (`additional_constraints.interspace_area_ratio`)

     Type specifies if the constraint is an equaility or inequality constraint, and must be either `<`, `>` or `=`.
-    Value specifies the value that the variables should be equal to, less than or greater then, and normalize specifies if the constraint be normalized with the value or not.
+    Value specifies the value that the variables should be equal to, less than or greater then, and normalize specifies if the constraint should be normalized with the value or not.

 .. dropdown:: Radius Types
     :animate: fade-in-slide-down

-    These inputs are valid for `design_optimization.radius_type`:
+        These are the valid radius types:

     - `constant_hub`: Generates turbine with constant hub radius.
     - `constant_mean`: Generates turbine with constant mean radius.